evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/tempfile.rst

    :data:`tempdir` is not ``None``, this simply returns its contents; otherwise, the search described above is performed, and the result returned.

-.. function:: gettempdirb()

-   Same as :func:`gettempdir` but the return value is in bytes.

-   .. versionadded:: 3.5

 .. function:: gettempprefix()

    Return the filename prefix used to create temporary files.
 This does not contain the directory component.

-.. function:: gettempprefixb()

-   Same as :func:`gettempprefixb` but the return value is in bytes.

-   .. versionadded:: 3.5

 Examples